 Wetlands provide important habitat for many threatened native plants and animals.
 They also help to keep streams and rivers clean by filtering run-off.

 More local wetland means more wildlife.
 It could also mean increased opportunities for people to enjoy nature walks, cycling, birdwatching, gamebird hunting, whitebaiting or cultural practices like flax harvest and fishing for eels.

 This new wetland restoration project will help to deliver on three key actions that were outlined in the Kaituna River and Ongatoro/Makeu Estuary Strategy:

-- Create at least 100 hectares of new wetland in the lower Kaituna catchment by 2018
+- Create at least 100 hectares of new wetland in the lower Kaituna catchment

 - Develop a sub-regional or regional park in the lower Kaituna area